karlwithak/lecture-notes/product-specifications/example-1.md

 1. Enhance the customer experience by providing an intuitive interface.
 2. Ensure we are only recording valid credit card details.
-3. Increase the number of customers who successfully provide their credit card.
+3. Increase the percentage of customers who successfully provide their credit card by 20%.

 ## 4. Features & Specifications